 Choose your photography background

 For kids portraits, choose a clutter free background to make sure the main focus of the shot stays on the subject.
 As well as looking more professional, leaving a blank background gives your plenty of scope for carrying out some creative editing.

-– Choose your shot
+Choose your Shot

 By choosing a low focal ratio (f number) – a high aperture for your photography, you will put subjects at one distance in focus.
 What this means in practice, is that the subject of your portrait will be in focus, whilst the background and foreground will fade in to an attractive blur.

-– Tweaks and editing
+Tweaks and Editing

 Many photography workshops can teach you the basics of photo editing – a fantastic way of giving your photos a vibrant makeover.
 There are some basic tricks you can try on any child portrait though, which can quickly and easily make the photo stand out:

-• High contrast – by ramping up the contrast, you give a vivid colour boost, highlighting the light, bright areas of the photo.
+High contrast – by ramping up the contrast, you give a vivid colour boost, highlighting the light, bright areas of the photo.

-• Vintage postcard effect – add a sepia tinge, or change the gradient on photoshop to add this attractive finish.
+Vintage postcard effect – add a sepia tinge, or change the gradient on photoshop to add this attractive finish.
 You may also like to add an image frame to this, to give a postcard effect.